locationtech/geomesa/docs/user/datastores/query_planning.rst

 GeoServer
 ^^^^^^^^^

-For enabling explain loggingn in GeoServer, see :ref:`geoserver_explain_query`.
+For enabling explain logging in GeoServer, see :ref:`geoserver_explain_query`.